saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 Application link can contain extra authentication data (`connect_query` param).
 This connect flow is named "Instant Enrollment".
 Additional authentication parameter should be sent to service while [connecting to provider](#connect-to-service-provider).
-Example of application link with exta data:
+Example of application link with extra data:
 ```
   authenticator://saltedge.com/connect?configuration=https://saltedge.com/configuration&connect_query=A12345678
 ```